St John the Baptist's Church, Leamington Spa

 St John the Baptist's Church is an Anglo-Catholic parish church in Leamington Spa, England.
 The historic structure is Grade II* listed.

 History

 The church of St John the Baptist was built between 1877 and 1878 to designs by the architect John Cundall of Leamington.

 It was recently reroofed at a cost of £250,000 by Brown Matthews Architects.

-It is a parish of the Society of St Wilfrid and St Hilda under the care of the Bishop of Ebbsfleet.
+It is a parish of the Society of St Wilfrid and St Hilda under the care of the Bishop of Oswestry.

 Organ

 The church has a two-manual pipe organ built by Henry Jones which dates from 1878.
 A specification of the organ can be found on the National Pipe Organ Register.